 Up to a maximum of three substitutes may be used in any match played in an official competition organised under the auspices of FIFA, the confederations or the member associations.

 The rules of the competition must state how many substitutes may be nominated, from three up to a maximum of seven.

 Other Matches

-In other matches, up to six substitutes may be used.
+In national A team matches, up to a maximum of six substitutes may be used